YouTube

 EARLY START

 I had spoke to my hotel and they mentioned buses leave from 6:30am which was early for me but better early that late.
-There was however one catch and I knew exactly what it was going to be, the bus only leaves when it’s full.
-If this was the case at home it would be days before some buses leave and I’m guessing a Wednesday morning trip to Mozambique wasn’t at the top of everyone’s list so I prayed it was a popular route.
+There was one catch: the bus only leaves when it’s full.
+If this were home, it would take days for some buses to leave.
+I hoped the Mozambique route was popular.

 THE BUS STATION

-Arriving at the bus station or rather a car park, market and land fIll site you are met with hundreds of small minivans common throughout this part of Africa.
+The bus station, a car park and market, had hundreds of small minivans common in this part of Africa.
 There is little to no organization or rather that’s what it appears to the likes of me but this part of Africa hasn’t been made with tourists in mind.
-After asking a few drivers I was pointed to the top corner of the station where I found a red Mercedes Sprinter and trailer, a much better/safer option than the other kobis on offer – a promising start
+I found a red Mercedes Sprinter and trailer, a safer option than the other kobis, after asking a few drivers.

 Bus station in Manzini, Eswatini.
 The £4 bus that cost me £700